Physion++: Evaluating Physical Scene Understanding that Requires Online Inference of Different Physical Properties: Experiments

 \textbf{Results.} The results of baseline models on \dataset are shown in Table~\ref{tab:results}.
 We can observe that: (1) Training on all mechanical properties (unified) typically leads to inferior performance to individual training (separate), suggesting that learning joint models of dynamics produces worse predictions than learning individual scene dynamics.
 (2) Most models perform only slightly above chance, suggesting that this task is challenging for all current models.
 (3) Most models with property inference perform similarly to those without property inference, indicating that these models are not utilizing physical property inference.
 (4) With full video observations, the prediction performance generally improves, suggesting the learned representations do contain additional object information that could be predicted by their dynamics models.
 (5) DPI-Net achieves the best overall performance as it leverages ground truth 3D information.
 VGG-mlp achieves good performance on the deformability set and SlotFormer achieves good performance on mass and elasticity sets.

-In summary, most models fail to perform physical property inference, except DPI-Net seems to learn good masses (60.1\% for w/o property and 75.9\% for w/ property), potentially indicating this model has learned to infer just the property of mass.
+In summary, most models fail to perform physical property inference, except DPI-Net in the mass scenario (60.1\% for w/o property and 75.9\% for w/ property), potentially indicating this model has learned to infer just the property of mass.
 This suggests that future work focusing on better physical property inference for deep models would be worth exploring in order to build systems that more generally reason about physical scenarios.